 “We have no way of knowing when that message was sent, do we?”
 Ace continues to lead, as though he’s suddenly in command.
 He is second in command, but that’s hardly relevant.
 He always needs to be in control.
 Though the crew seems uncomfortable answering questions from a shirtless man.

-“She’s our sister,” the Commander finally meets our anxious eyes.
-“And we’re going in.”
+“She’s our sister.”
+The Commander finally meets our anxious eyes.
+“We’re going in.”

 “I can’t recommend that,” Ace immediately dismisses the Commander’s words.
 Bad idea.
 The Commander grabs Ace by the throat, tightening his fingers into his flesh.